Last updated on July 5th, 2023 at 08:16 pm

-Remittances have increased exponentially in recent years due to advances in technology.
+Remittances have increased in recent years because of advances in technology.
 Until the late 1990s, international aid was the largest financial inflow to many developing countries.
 Since then, remittances have exceeded that amount.

 Remittances play a crucial role in a developing country’s economy.
-A prime example is their contribution to disaster relief aid, often far exceeding the amount of aid disbursed as official development assistance (ODA) from foreign governments or the United Nations.
+A prime example is their contribution to disaster relief aid.
+Remittance flows often far exceed the aid disbursed as official development assistance from foreign governments or the United Nations.

-Remittances can also encourage people in less developed countries to open bank accounts, which in turn also impacts economic development in that country.
+Receiving money can also encourage people in less developed countries to open bank accounts, which further develops local economies and helps move them into the future.

-Below you can watch economist Dilip Ratha’s TEDXTalk for more insights into the impact of remittances:
+Below you can watch economist Dilip Ratha’s TEDx Talk for more insights on remittances:

 How can I send a remittance?

-There are many ways to transfer funds abroad, but some methods are more costly than others.
-You have to be aware of currency exchange rates, transfer fees, and remittance float (the time it takes to process the money transfer).
-Sending money via cash or check can also cause serious delays before the money is officially transferred between parties.
+Be aware of currency foreign exchange rates, transfer fees, and remittance float (the time to process the money transfer).
+Sending money via cash or check, for example, can cause serious delays.

-If you’re looking for a secure, low-cost alternative to send an international remittance, you can start sending money abroad with Remitly today.
+Looking for a secure, low-cost alternative for sending a remittance?
+Start sending money with Remitly today.